Abigail ‘Astronaut Abby’ Harrison , Aspiring Astronaut, Founder of The Mars Generation and International STEAM and Space Ambassador

 While running The Mars Generation, I also continue to work towards my own dreams to become a PhD astrobiologist and eventually to become an astronaut and hopefully part of the first crew to Mars.
 Currently I am attending school at Wellesley College in Massachusetts, studying astrophysics and microbiology.
 I hope to enter directly into a doctoral program after completing my undergraduate degree.

 I also continue to build my skills in other areas that are important for astronauts.
 I am an advanced certified PADI scuba diver, I am working towards my private pilot license, I am working in a NASA funded Mars research internship and so much more.
-The odds of making it all the way to astronaut are slim, but I am doing everything I can to increase my chances.
+The odds of making it all the way to becoming an astronaut are slim, but I am doing everything I can to increase my chances.
 And I am continuing to share my journey online through my social media channels.

 My outreach work may not help me to become an astronaut, but it is incredibly important work and a big part of my own journey to Mars.
 As an advocate for space, STEM and dreaming big I work to inspire the many kids and adults who have a dream but aren’t sure if they should move forward with it.
 Every time someone sends me a message or approaches me after I speak, to tell me I’ve inspired them, I am incredibly inspired to continue to reach for my own Mars.
 I am endlessly grateful for people’s willingness to share their own dreams and reach for their own Mars.
 Thank you for being a part of my journey.
 Thank you for supporting the future of space.